bitfoxtop/Play-Data-Development-with-Scala-and-Spark/README.md

 The book is still in writing.
 It's Chinese language only.

+I got the idea to write this book due to I had to give a corresponding training to other people.

-It's licensed under Apache License Version 2.0.
+The book is licensed under Apache License Version 2.0.

 Bitfox